writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 MinAlertLevel = error
 ```

-Next, we want to specify a Vocab, which we can use to maintain custom exception words on lines 9 to 10.
-We will go into this later, but it's essentially a list of words which might not be in a standard dictionary, but you've whitelisted as legitimate words.
+Next, I want to specify a Vocab, which I can use to maintain custom exception words on lines 9 to 10.
+I will go into this later, but it's essentially a list of words which might not be in a standard dictionary, but you've whitelisted as legitimate words.

 ```ini
 # Specify a vocabulary called 'Blog'.
 This will contain any exception words.